brayniverse/eloquent.js/README.md

 ### Where

-Return an array of instances based on a query object.
+Return an array of models based filtered by a query object.

 ```javascript
 Eloquent('people').where({id: 1});